teiband/python-plot-utilities/docs/bin_and_mean.md

     dpi:
         Screen resolution. (fig object passed via "fig" will over override this parameter)
-    raw_data_label, mean_data_label:
+    show_bins:
+            Whether or not to show the bin edges as vertical lines on the plots raw_data_label, mean_data_label:
         Two strings that specify the names of the raw data and the averaged data, respectively, such as "raw data" and "averaged data".
 Useless